Class Statement

 type_list

-Optional one or more names with commas between each, all between brackets ([ ]).
+Optional one or more type parameters, with a comma between each, all between brackets ([ ]).
 See Type List for more information.

 base_class